 The name of the original owner and builder of a house can often be found at the on-line searchable Side Sewer Cards.
 Entering your address will give both the front and back of the card.
 The front of the card shows your house’s position on the block and where the sewer lines are located.
 Nearby creeks and underground streams are shown.

-The back of the card (photo below) has notations of the original owner and the contractor who put in the sewer line.
+The back of the card (photo below) has notations of the owner at the time that the contractor put in the sewer line.
 In the example pictured here, we are using the Fred Kane house at 8008 39th Ave NE.
 It is in the Eastwood plat and we know that Albert Balch did not own this plat of land, but he built many houses there.

 A look at the back of the Side Sewer Card shows the name of Albert Balch and also Crawford & Conover (the real estate arm of Balch’s corporation) as owner for several of the houses built on 39th Ave NE.
 From this we see that Balch built a little more than half of the houses on 39th Ave NE from the corner of NE 80th northward, but not all of the way to the next corner.

-Another name seen on this Side Sewer Card is that of Louis Coglas.
+Another name seen on this Side Sewer Card for 39th Ave NE (below) is that of Louis Coglas.
 Coglas was an independent contractor of Western Excavators, digging basements and putting in sewer lines.
 Coglas did a lot of work for Albert Balch so when we see Coglas’ name on original records, we can surmise that Balch’s company most likely built the house.

 Newspaper, census and Washington Digital Archives search:

-The Seattle Public Library has newspaper and census search through their website.
+The Seattle Public Library has on-line genealogy, including newspaper and census search, through their website.
 By entering the address of your house into a newspaper search, you may find the previous sale of the house listed in the classified ads.
-You may find a news event such as a break-in which occurred at your house in times past and which was reported in the newspaper.
+You may find names of previous occupants of your house if they were mentioned such as in wedding announcements.

 The Washington Digital Archives is an additional resource for census, birth, marriage and death dates.
 While not oriented to property research, the digital archives can help you find more info about the people who once lived in your house.